Jeff-R/simple_test_runner/README.md

 # simple_test_runner is a very simple replacement for autotest.

+In short:

+* It monitors a set of directories.
+* If a file changes in one of those directories, simple_test_runner runs an arbitrary command.
+* Normally, that command would run a unit test or spec.
+But it could be anything.
+* simple_test_runner only runs on Linux.
+Any help generalizing it to other platforms would be very nice.

 ## Using simple_test_runner

 Running simple_test_runner without any options will print out this message: